JhonSalgado/text-processor/README.md

 If you want to add stopwords for a new language, you must name the file as code.txt, where code is the ISO 639-1 code for the language, and add the file to the stopwords folder.
 Also don't forget to add the new supported language to the readme so other people know they can use it.

 To make the changes effective, you must execute the static\_builder.go file, with the following command: `go run static_builder.go`.
-This will make the stopwords available to the package, regardless of where it is being used, through go files, which are stored in processor/stopwords/ (this folder should not be edited manually), and then create a pull request to develop with the generated changes.
+This will make the stopwords available to the package, regardless of where it is being used, through Go files, which are stored in processor/stopwords/ (this folder should not be edited manually), and then create a pull request to develop with the generated changes.